Marxism: Communism, revolution and socialism

 According to The Oxford Handbook of Karl Marx, "Marx used many terms to refer to a post-capitalist society—positive humanism, socialism, Communism, realm of free individuality, free association of producers, etc. He used these terms completely interchangeably.
 The notion that 'socialism' and 'Communism' are distinct historical stages is alien to his work and only entered the lexicon of Marxism after his death."

 According to orthodox Marxist theory, overthrowing capitalism by a socialist revolution in contemporary society is inevitable.
 While the inevitability of an eventual socialist revolution is a controversial debate among many different Marxist schools of thought, all Marxists believe socialism is a necessity.
 Marxists argue that a socialist society is far better for most of the populace than its capitalist counterpart.
 Prior to the Russian Revolution, Vladimir Lenin wrote: "The socialisation of production is bound to lead to the conversion of the means of production into the property of society. ...
 This conversion will directly result in an immense increase in productivity of labour, a reduction of working hours, and the replacement of the remnants, the ruins of small-scale, primitive, disunited production by collective and improved labour."
 The failure of the 1905 Russian Revolution, along with the failure of socialist movements to resist the outbreak of World War I, led to renewed theoretical effort and valuable contributions from Lenin and Rosa Luxemburg towards an appreciation of Marx's crisis theory and efforts to formulate a theory of imperialism.

 Democracy

 The Soviet of Workers' Deputies of St. Petersburg in 1905: Leon Trotsky in the centre.
 The Soviets were an early example of a workers council.

 Karl Marx criticised liberal democracy as not democratic enough due to the unequal socio-economic situation of the workers during the Industrial Revolution which undermines the democratic agency of citizens.
 Marxists differ in their positions towards democracy.
 Types of democracy in Marxism include Soviet democracy, New Democracy, and Whole-process people's democracy, and can include voting on how surplus labour is to be organised.
-According to democratic centralism political decisions reached by voting in the party are binding for all members of the party.
 Karl Marx saw freedom of speech and freedom of the press as requirements of democracy.